Listing assets

 Here you can edit the asset information and associate the file(s) and photo(s) directly to the asset:

-The "Assets" page with the asset's details and other associated files and photos
+The Assets page with the asset's details, files and photos

 To modify the asset details, click Edit: